marcocastignoli/habitat_poc/README.md

 ## Getting started

 1. When you work locally using gemcutter you always need to have the development environment online.
-You can start it using ```yarn dev:start```
+You can start it using
+    ```bash
+    yarn dev:start
+    ```
-2. Then you have to initialize the .diamond.json file you can do it by running ```yarn diamond:init```.
+2. Then you have to initialize the .diamond.json file you can do it by running

+    ```
+    yarn diamond:init
+    ```
     This command will read your DIAMONDFILE and generate a diamond.json file.
-If you want to run the test call instead ```yarn diamond:init:test```.
+If you want to run the test call instead
+    ```
+    yarn diamond:init:test
+    ```
-3. Now that you have a test.diamond.json you can run the test, by launching ```yarn test```
+3. Now that you have a test.diamond.json you can run the test, by launching
+    ```
+    yarn test
+    ```

 ## DIAMONDFILE